Learning

 At St Patrick’s, we understand the importance of sport in developing teamwork skills, strength, personal and community health, and promoting overall wellbeing.
 Our students remain active throughout the day also, with regular ‘brain breaks’ and movement, keeping their minds fresh and ready to learn.

 In addition to these practices, all students from Prep to Year 4 participate in an annual, intensive swimming program.
 Each year in December, our students in Years 5 and 6 participate in an open water safety program at a local surf life saving club.
 As students reach middle and senior school, there are further opportunities to participate in extracurricular or interschool sport events.
 Morning ‘Run Club’ training is a particular highlight of our students, earning points for their House team for every lap they complete.
-Terms 2 and 3 sees the senior students participate in weekly, friendly games of netball and football with students from nearby schools.
+Terms 2 and 3 provides opportunities for the senior students to participate in weekly, friendly games of netball and football with students from nearby schools.
 Other extracurricular sporting events include:

 Camps